jazmingithub/RProjects/README.md

 # RProjects
-These are all of my R projects
+These are all of my R projects during my time helping CoreTech at UCells